-If a student is to be retained at any grade level, notice of, and the reasons for retention shall be communicated promptly in a personal conference.
+If a student is to be retained at any grade level, notice of, and the reasons for retention shall be communicated participate in parent/teacher conferences.

-Note: 1A.C.A. § 9-28-113(b)(6) provides that when the court transfers custody of a child to the Department of participate in parent/teacher conferences.
+Note: A.C.A. § 9-28-113(b)(6) provides that when the court transfers custody of a child to the Department of